PDFWAC 296-155-53408

 (iii) Training under this section must be administered in accordance with WAC 296-155-53409(2).

-(3) Prior to working near a transmitter/communication tower where an electrical charge can be induced in the crane/derrick or materials being handled, the transmitter must be deenergized or the following precautions must be taken:
+(3) Prior to working near a transmitter/communication tower where an electrical charge can be induced in the crane/equipment or materials being handled, the transmitter must be deenergized or the following precautions must be taken:

 (b) Ground jumper cables must be attached to materials being handled by boom equipment when electrical charge is induced while working near energized transmitters.
 Crews must be provided with nonconductive poles having large alligator clips or other similar protection to attach the ground cable to the load;